Woodstock '99

 1999 music festival in Rome, New York, U.S.

-Woodstock 1999 (also called Woodstock '99) was a music festival held from July 22 to July 25, 1999, in Rome, New York, United States.
+Woodstock 1999 (also known as Woodstock '99) was a music festival held from July 22 to July 25, 1999, in Rome, New York, United States.
 After Woodstock '94, it was the second large-scale music festival that attempted to emulate the original 1969 Woodstock festival.
 Like the previous festivals, it was held in upstate New York; the festival site was the former Griffiss Air Force Base in Rome, roughly 100 mi northwest of the 1969 Woodstock site in Bethel.
 Approximately 220,000 people attended the festival over the 3 days.

 MTV covered the festival extensively, and live coverage was available on pay-per-view.
 Westwood One held its radio rights.
 Excerpts were released on CD and DVD.
 In Canada, the event was covered by Much; their coverage included interviews with artists and attendees, but not the musical performances.

 The festival was marred by sexual harassment and rapes, difficult environmental conditions, overpriced food and water, poor sanitation, rioting, looting, vandalism, arson, violence, and three deaths, leading to media attention and controversy that vastly overshadowed coverage of the musical performances.
 It has been described as "a flashpoint in cultural nadir", "like a concentration camp", like being "in another country during military conflict", and like "a scene where zombies are coming over the castle walls", with the morning after likened to the Bosnian War.

 Organization

 Michael Lang, one of the organizers of the original Woodstock festival and Woodstock '94, agreed to partner with New Jersey concert promoter John Scher for a thirtieth anniversary festival.
 A third Woodstock festival was considered a risky proposition after a rain squall at Woodstock '94 (later sardonically dubbed "Mudstock") led gatecrashers to breach fences and attendees to throw mud at each other and the performers, leading to a large financial loss and negative press coverage.
 Lang and Scher began organizing plans for the festival in the fall of 1998.
+They originally planned to file applications to have the festival at the Winston Farm site where Woodstock '94 was held.
 Scher quickly began scouting for multiple high-profile acts of the time to draw media and popular attention.
 Rome mayor Joseph Griffo received Lang's proposal for the festival and approved it in an effort to revitalize the area and attract funding, holding a press conference with Hillary Clinton to announce the festival once the venue was secured.

 Organizers had planned to hold a European leg of the festival in Wiener Neustadt, Austria, on the weekend prior to the festival in Rome.
 This was ultimately cancelled; Lang stated that more time than available was required in order to be able to hold a safe event.